Supply List for Basic First Aid Kits

-- Non-Latex Gloves - Reduce exposure from blood and other bodily fluids.
+- Non-Latex Gloves - Reduce exposure to blood and other bodily fluids.

 - Large Pressure Bandage - A combination of thick gauze pads and gauze rolls to stop bleeding.

-- Antiseptic Wipes - Antiseptic wipes, peroxide, alcohol can all be used to clean wounds.
+- Antiseptic Wipes - Antiseptic wipes, peroxide, and alcohol can all be used to clean wounds.

 - Triple Antibiotic Ointment - Ointment used to help keep a wound site from getting infected.

 - Eye Pads - Used to protect an injured eye and absorb drainage.